 Tutorial: Configure LawVu for automatic user provisioning

-This tutorial describes the steps you need to perform in both LawVu and Azure Active Directory (Azure AD) to configure automatic user provisioning.
-When configured, Azure AD automatically provisions and de-provisions users to LawVu using the Azure AD Provisioning service.
-For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory.
+This tutorial describes the steps you need to perform in both LawVu and Microsoft Entra ID to configure automatic user provisioning.
+When configured, Microsoft Entra ID automatically provisions and de-provisions users to LawVu using the Microsoft Entra provisioning service.
+For important details on what this service does, how it works, and frequently asked questions, see Automate user provisioning and deprovisioning to SaaS applications with Microsoft Entra ID.

 - Create users in LawVu.

 - Remove users in LawVu when they do not require access anymore.

 - Keep user attributes synchronized between Microsoft Entra ID and LawVu.

 The scenario outlined in this tutorial assumes that you already have the following prerequisites: